 Most college campuses have tales of ghosts and supernatural happenings.
 East Tennessee State University boasts several hauntings.
 Some of the spirits and occurrences that have been documented there include:

 - Gilbreath Hall: Namesake Sidney Gilbreath (Uncle Sid) still takes care of the building by shutting all the windows and doors whenever there's a thunderstorm.

 - Lucille Clement Hall: The spirit of a young boy killed in the elevator haunts the women's residence hall.
 Residents report the sound of marbles dropping, TVs turning on and off, channels changing on their own and water faucets turning on by themselves.

 - Old Library: The spirit of a former librarian is still helping out.

 Built in the early 1920s, the Sensabaugh Tunnel is considered one of the most haunted areas in Kingsport.
 It is a popular favorite of ghost hunters who hope to catch an EVP (Electronic Voice Phenomenon) or capture an apparition on camera.

 Legend has it that Mr. Sensabaugh murdered his entire family in the stream that flows through the tunnel.
 Many witnesses claim to have heard a baby crying inside the tunnel.
-Orbs and apparitions are also seen frequently in the area.
+Spirit orbs and apparitions are also seen frequently in the area.